open5e/open5e/source/classes/warlock.rst

 subsequent turns to maintain this connection, extending the duration until the end of your next turn.
-While perceiving through the other creature's senses, you benefit from any special senses possessed by that creature, and you are blinded and deafened to your own surroundings.
+While perceiving through the other creature's senses, you benefit from any special senses possessed by that creature, and you are :ref:`srd:blinded` and :ref:`srd:deafened` to your own surroundings.

 Lifedrinker
 ^^^^^^^^^^^